-I undersigned Mr./Mrs..... aware that my son /daughter/ward Master/Ms. Enrol.
-No...... is studying in Third/Second year (Sixth/Fourth Semester) Electronics Engg in your Polytechnic.
-During this semester he/she is being placed in

-(name of the company) for inplant training as part of the Diploma programme in Electronics Engg
+I undersigned Mr./Mrs aware that my son /daughter/ward Master/Ms. , Enrol.
+No is studying in Third/Second year (Sixth/Fourth Semester) Electronics Engg in your Poly ytechnic.
+During this semester he/she is being placed in ant training as part of the Diploma programme in Electronics